New Student Career Orientation

 Prereqs: Permission and advance approval of independent study contract at the start of each semester.

-Individual or group projects in research, literature review, or extension of course work under supervision and evaluation of a departmental faculty member.
+Individual or group projects in research, literature review, or extension of course work under the supervision and evaluation of a departmental faculty member.

 |Max credits per semester:||5|